TchernoLeRigolo/tinto-api/README.md

 tinto-api (coming soon in alpha)
 ================================
-> NOTE: This project is initiating.
+> This project is initiating.
 Come back for v0.1 somewhere in July
 > Some info here are personal notes still
 > Requires modern browsers with websockets